rogercodina/coord_tamper/README.txt

 Coordinates tamper
 ==================

-This drupal is useful when you have a feed source where you have latitude and longitude on same field separated by a single comma.
+This module is useful when you have a feed source where you have latitude and longitude on same field separated by a single comma.
 For example:

 45.23434,1.453243